 CLASS DIVISION DEFINITION

 EXPLOSIVES(1) 1.1 Substances and articles, which have a

 mass explosion, hazard.

 1.2 Substances and articles, which have a

 projection hazard but not a mass

 explosion hazard.

 1.3 Substances and articles that have a fire

 hazard and either minor blast hazard or

 both, but not a mass explosion hazard.

 1.4-1.6 Other materials with explosive potential

 COMPRESSED GASES(2)

 Flammable Gas 2.1 Gases which ignite and burn easily

 Non-Flammable Gas 2.2 Gases that may asphyxiate or can cause

 Poison (Toxic) Gas frostbite

 2.3 Gases which are poisonous by

 inhalation (PIH)

 FLAMMABLE LIQUIDS (3)

 Flammable Liquid 3 Liquids with flash points below 141°F

 Combustible Liquid 3 Liquids with flash points above 141° F

 FLAMMABLE SOLIDS(4)

 Flammable Solids 4.1 Substances which are easily ignitable or

 burn readily.

 Spontaneously Combustible 4.2 Substances that can self-ignite on

-exposure to air
+D W/I W/ 4.2 exposure to air

 Dangerous When Wet 4.3 Substance that upon contact with water

 can either become spontaneously

 combustible, or can give off flammable

-or toxic gas
+OVIDIZEDO (5) or toxic gas

-OXIDIZERS (5)

-Oxidizer 5.1 Substance that will react to support
+OXIDIZERS (5) 5 1 Substance that will need to suggest

-combustion even in the absence of air
+Oxidizer 5.1 Substance that will react to support combustion even in the absence of air

+Organia Baravida 5.2

-Organic Peroxide 5.2 Substance sensitive to heat, shock and
+Organic Peroxide 3.2 Substance sensitive to heat, shock and friction or may decompose and self

-friction or may decompose and self-
+friction or may decompose and self- ignite

-POICONG (C) ignite

-POISONS (6) 6.1 Matariala tania angusta ta assata a 1 11
+POISONS (6) iginic

 Poison (Liquid or Solid) 6.1 Materials toxic enough to create a heath

-Deigon (Inholotica III) 6.1 hazard
+1 015011 (Liquid of Solid) 0.1 hazard

 Poison (Inhalation Hazard) 6.1 Poisons liquids or solids, PIH

 Keep Away From Foodstuffs 6.1 Materials that give off dangerous or

-Infectious Substances 6.2 irritating fumes
+1100p /1way 110m 1 00dstums 0.1 irritating fumes

-infectious Substances 0.2 Infectious substances and regulated medical waste
+Infectious Substances 6.2 Infectious substances and regulated

+J.2 medical waste

 RADIOACTIVE MATERIALS 7 Substances which emit ionizing

-' radiation

-(7) Tautauon
+(7) , radiation